revbayes/revbayes.github.io/tutorials/sse/bisse.md

 {:.instruction}

-{% section Estimating State-Dependent Speciation and Extinction in RevBAyes | sec_CDBDP %}
+{% section Estimating State-Dependent Speciation and Extinction in RevBayes | sec_CDBDP %}

 Now let's start to analyze an example in RevBayes using the BiSSE model.
 In RevBayes, it's called `CDBDP`, meaning *character dependent